Colorado Rapids: Colors and badge

 The uniforms underwent one last change for the 2007 season.
 The Rapids now sport burgundy (Pantone 202) and sky blue (Pantone 278) as their primary colors.
 The Colorado Rapids also have a brand new third uniform, consisting of a white shirt, white socks and burgundy shorts.

 The Rapids' home jersey for 2013 featured the same burgundy primary color and featured the names of all season ticket holders imprinted in the fabric.
 The Rapids also had a special away jersey for the 2013 season, featuring the colors of the Colorado state flag.

 The club's use of burgundy led to Scottish pop band Little Eye, fronted by the brother of Rapids player Jamie Smith, writing a song about the team called "Burgundy Sky", which is now used as the Rapids official anthem.

 The Colorado Rapids were the last existing MLS club to earn a paid sponsorship deal on the front of their jerseys.
 In May 2014, the club announced a five-year sponsorship deal with Ciao Telecom.
 In October 2014, the Rapids sued Ciao for missed payments and quietly disassociated from the company.
-The club later reached an agreement with Transamerica as a shirt sponsor for two seasons starting in 2015.
-The Rapids then extended their agreement with Transamerica in March 2016 to go through the 2019 season.
+The club later reached an agreement with Transamerica as a jersey sponsor in 2015.
+The Rapids then extended their agreement with Transamerica and they would continue being partners until the end of the 2020 season.
+In November 2022, the Rapids confirmed a partnership with UCHealth, marking the end of a two-year period without a jersey sponsor.
+Under this agreement, UCHealth will serve as the team's jersey sponsor until the conclusion of the 2029 Major League Soccer season.